-Don’t worry, we’ll answer your questions!
-In this blog post, we will discuss registered agents, what counts as a business address, and the difference between them.
+Don’t worry, all of your questions will be answered!
+This article will discuss registered agents, what counts as a business address, and the difference between them.

 A registered agent is a business or individual designated to accept service of process documents, in case of a lawsuit, for a business entity such as a Limited Liability Company (LLC) or a corporation.

-They also act as your primary contact with the Secretary of State and can receive other official government notifications, including tax forms and compliance information, on behalf of your LLC or corporation.
+The registered agent also acts as your primary contact with the Secretary of State and can receive other official government notifications, including tax forms and compliance information, on behalf of your LLC or corporation.

-It is a requirement in all states that every LLC or corporation maintain a designated registered agent in the state in which they do business for the above communication purposes.
-We will dive deeper on who can be your registered agent.
+It is a requirement in all states that every LLC or corporation maintains a designated registered agent in the state in which they do business for the above communication purposes.
+Below will dive deeper into who can be your registered agent.

 Your business needs to have a contact person who will engage in correspondence with the state in which it is incorporated.

-A registered agent is required to have a physical address (PO Boxes are not permitted), which is typically known as the “registered office.”
-In addition to receiving service of process notices the registered agent’s job is to accept and forward your annual report tax notices, all official documentation from the Secretary of State, and business filings.
+A registered agent is required to have a physical address (PO boxes are not permitted), which is known as the “registered office.”
+In addition to receiving service of process notices, the registered agent’s job is to accept and forward your annual report tax notices, all official documentation from the Secretary of State, and business filings.
 They must be available at that address during normal business hours to expedite the legal service of process in the case of legal action or a lawsuit.

-Additionally, the store would likely not be able to get the judgment overturned on appeal because in the eyes of the law, they had been properly served.
+The store would likely not be able to get the judgment overturned on appeal because, in the eyes of the law, they had been properly served.

-First, you can be a registered agent or your company can serve as its own registered agent, in some states, if one of its officers is a resident of that state.
+First, in certain states, you can be a registered agent or your company can serve as its own registered agent if one of its officers is a resident of that state.
 However, this is an exception to the rule, and it’s recommended that you check with the state to see if serving as your own registered agent is an option.

 Second, a friend or family member can be your company’s registered agent.
 However, they must be a resident of the state in which you are conducting business.